aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 If you look back, you’ll soon be going that way.
+> 🥠 Actions speak louder than fortune cookies.

-Last update: Fri Jul 17 07:08:12 2026
+Last update: Sat Jul 18 06:51:24 2026

 ### Let's play! 🎮